Haerbernd/yt-dlp-helper/docs/About_naming.md

-I only seldom use the camelCase naming convention (no spaces between words, and every word starts with a capital letter except the first -> e.g.: thatIsAnExampleForCamelCase) for files or scripts, but it is my standard for keys in json files.
+I only seldom use the camelCase naming convention (no spaces between words, and every word starts with a capital letter except the first -> e.g.: thatIsAnExampleForCamelCase) for files or scripts, but it is my standard for keys in json files, although I deviate from this when it makes sense.

 ## About names inside scripts